Situation Hopeless... But Not Serious

 Situation Hopeless...
 But Not Serious is a 1965 oddball comedy film shot in black and white directed by Gottfried Reinhardt and starring Alec Guinness, Mike Connors and Robert Redford.
 It is based on the 1960 novel The Hiding Place by Robert Shaw.

-The title is a derived from an old Viennese saying, "The situation is desperate but not serious."
+The title is derived from Austrian-born columnist and theater critic Alfred Polgar's quip, "The situation is desperate, but not serious."

 Plot

 On 27 November 1944, during World War II, two American fliers, Captain Hank Wilson and Sergeant Lucky Finder, have to bail out over Germany.
 They land in the small town of Altheim, where Wilhelm Frick reads his horoscope and it says an exciting change will happen that day.

 In town, the fliers hide in Frick's cellar.
 He initially locks them in and is going to inform the authorities when one claims German descent and he softens.
 They sing German songs together.
 Frick decides to hide them from the authorities.
 He leaves them locked there and goes to his job as the pharmacist's assistant at Drogerie Neusel.
 His boss listens to the radio regarding the Allied advance: the Germans have lost Aachen ... the end of the war is close.
 American troops march through Altheim outside Frick's work.

 The two Americans (Finder and Wilson) share the cellar with Frick's cats.
 They get hobbies: one sketching cartoons while the other does metalwork, which enables him to make a lockpick and they unlock themselves just as Frick returns.
 Finder has Frick's gun and turns it on him.
 They debate what will happen if they leave.
 He convinces them to stay.
 To ensure they stay, he puts them in shackles while they sleep.
 He tells them they must stay until the end of the war.
 He gives them the key to unlock themselves.

 He brings them a very pretty little Christmas tree.
 The story then jumps to VE Day (May 1945) with Frick listening to the radio announcement regarding the end of the war.

 The two have to reshackle themselves when Frick brings them food.
 On VE Day, he brings a large bottle of 10 year old Swiss kirsch and is about to tell them the news.
 By the third tumbler of kirsch, Frick is spilling as he pours and all are singing.
 Frick offers to give them cushions, books... and sunshine.

 Frick's boss is arrested as a Nazi sympathiser.
 Finder grows a long beard.
 Outside, this part of Germany comes under American occupation.
 Frick tries to barter for extra supplies from the local American quartermaster.